-The GSO program seeks to employ high-achieving, energetic, and engaging graduate students from a wide range of academic disciplines and personal backgrounds to assist with the planning and implementation of GSO.
+The GSO program seeks to employ high-achieving graduate students with leadership abilities from a wide range of academic disciplines and personal backgrounds to assist with the planning and implementation of GSO.
 Though not required, preference is given to applicants with teaching experience.
-Responsibilities for leaders may include facilitating breakout sessions, working on committees to plan specific aspects of the GSO program, and other opportunities throughout the year such as facilitating GPAD workshops.
+Responsibilities include facilitating breakout sessions and working on committees to plan specific aspects of the GSO program.

-The deadline for application submission is Saturday, April 1 at 11:59pm.
-No applications received after April 1 will be accepted.
+The deadline for application submission is Wednesday, May 27 at 11:59 p.m.
+No late applications will be accepted.

-- GSO teaching fellows must be enrolled in graduate classes or credit hours for Summer or Fall.
+- GSO Teaching Fellows must be enrolled in graduate classes or credit hours for Summer or Fall 2020.

 - Students who are on a faculty appointment for Summer II or III, or who plan to work an hourly position on campus during the Summer III appointment are not eligible to participate.

 - Students who hold a GA position during Summer II or III may be able to apply to request for additional employment to be eligible to be a GSO teaching fellow; however, hours can’t exceed 20 hours in the other GA appointment.

 - Late or incomplete applications will not be accepted.

 - Applicants must be in good standing with their academic department and making satisfactory progress toward their degree.

 - Students who are starting their graduate program in Summer or Fall 2020 are not eligible.

 - A current resume or CV